Top 9 billion-dollar SGX stocks by fundamentals

 According to the research paper, stocks still have a 30% downside on average from current values to the ‘crisis’ level, and 18% to fundamental comfortable buy levels.
 This indicates that more losses could be in store.

 With this in mind, the analysts have listed down the top 9 stocks (above US$1 billion market capitalisation) that are around their ‘comfortable buy levels’.
-Below is a summary of what they wrote.

 (Share price target entry: below S$2.70)